Introduction To Learn Forex Trading

 Up-wards trend-line - If the price of a currency is heading up then a line is formed that is also heading up.
 This line is called an upwards trend-line.

-Downwards trend line - If the price of a currency is moving down then a line is formed that also moves downward.
-This line is called a downwards trend-line.
+Downwards trend line - If a currency's price is going down, then a line that also goes down is created.
+This line is known as a downwards trend-line.

 MAs Forex Indicator

 MAs are also used in forex to determine the general direction of the market.
-MAs is a price trend following indicators which's used to show the direction of the price.
+MAs is a price trend following technical indicators which's used to show the direction of price.

 Selecting a Online Broker